learn-co-students/sinatra-dynamic-routes-codealong-onl01-seng-pt-052620/README.md

 ```

 You can receive multiple pieces of data through a dynamic route by separating
 the content with a forward slash.

-For example,
+# Example

+`get '/addnumbers/:number1/:number2'`
-`get '/addnumbers/:number1/:number2'` would give you a params hash with two
-key-value pairs (`number1` and `number2`).
+This would give you a params hash with two key-value pairs (`number1` and `number2`)

 ## Create your Own Dynamic Routes